Hyde Park (SA)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Hyde Park has seven operational public transport stops, all serving buses.
-These stops are served by ten different routes, offering a total of 1072 weekly passenger trips.
-Transport accessibility is deemed excellent, with residents located an average of 193 meters from the nearest stop.
-The area, predominantly residential, sees most commuters traveling outward.
-Cars remain the primary mode of transport at 78%, followed by buses at 8% and walking at 6%.
-On average, there are 1.3 vehicles per dwelling.
+Hyde Park has seven active public transport stops operating within its boundaries, all of which are bus stops.
+These stops are served by ten different routes that collectively facilitate 1,072 weekly passenger trips.
+The accessibility of these transport services is rated as excellent, with residents typically located just 193 meters from the nearest stop.
+As a predominantly residential area, most Hyde Park residents commute outward for work or other purposes.
+Car remains the primary mode of transportation, used by 78% of residents, followed by bus at 8% and walking at 6%.
+On average, there are 1.3 vehicles per dwelling in the area.

-According to the 2021 Census, 16.1% of residents work from home, which may be influenced by COVID-19 conditions.
-The service frequency averages 153 trips per day across all routes, equating to approximately 153 weekly trips per individual stop.
+According to the 2021 Census, 16.1% of Hyde Park residents work from home, which may be partially attributed to COVID-19 conditions.
+The service frequency across all routes averages 153 trips per day, equating to approximately 153 weekly trips per individual stop.

 Frequently Asked Questions - Transport